an RFID "electronic

 pass: you place the card

-near a fare point (say, at a Metro or ferryboat turnstile,
+on the turnstile sensor (say, at a Metro or ferryboat turnstile,

 or when boarding a city

 the amount of your fare is deducted

 There are several types of cards.
 The Anonim Kart is the best for short-term visitors: you just put money on it and use it.
 Other cards are those for Turkish students, monthly commuters, retired and handicapped, etc., but the Anonim Kart is the one for you.